 A friend of mine recently told me she showed the pages here to a friend.
 As she was telling the story she referred to the blog as “Flour & Love.”
 I like that too.

-One thing I have no desire to change is this cookie recipe.
-I had few expectations that these cookies would wow me.
+One thing I have no desire to change is this granola cookie recipe.
+I went into this round of baking with few expectations that these cookies would wow me.
 I simply wanted to make a cookie the other day, and I was tired of looking at the last two cups of granola sitting on the counter.
-Granola cookies it was, and I love them.
+Granola cookies it was.

-- Whisk together the flour, salt, baking powder, and baking soda.
-Set aside.
+- Whisk together the flour, salt, baking powder, and baking soda and set aside.

 - Cream the butter and sugars together until light and fluffy, about 1 to 2 minutes.